Morris2801/VideoGameProject/Videojuego/GDD_Template.md

 - 50% of a common card ( Corazon, Valiente, Taco)
 - 30% of a medium card ( Mariachi, Mayan Warriror)

-### Timer
-In each level you will have a limited time.
-- In the first level 7 min (so you have time to get used to the game mechanics).
-- In the second level 4 min (already with experience you know what to do and how to face the challenges)

 ---

 ## _Level Design_